HoffmanAcademy/actions-poc/README.md

-## Setup
+### Running Locally
+- `npm install`
+- `npm run build`
+- `npm run start` or `npm run dev` to use nodemon

+### Running in Docker
-1. Run `docker-compose build`.
-This will pull the base images, and install image dependencies.
+- `docker-compose build`.
+This will pull the base images, and install image dependencies

-2. Run `docker-compose run web npm install`.
-This will install the `package.json` dependencies in the `app` sub-folder.
-Since this folder is mounted into the Docker image as a volume, any changes made in the image or on your local file system are synced.
-3. Run `docker-compose run web npm run build`

-## Start

-Run `docker-compose up` to start the container.
+- `docker-compose up` to start the container.
 The app should then be running at http://localhost:3030